Flexible Imputation of Incomplete Network Data: Consistency of Imputation

 Therefore, there exist constants $0 < \underline{C}_1 <\bar{C}_1 < \infty$ such that\footnote{ $\sqrt{nh^{d_{\zeta}}\log N}$ is asymptotically negligible compared to $nh^{d_{\zeta}}$ by conditions in Theorem~\ref{thm:bias_variance}. }

-Since the inequality above holds for any realization of $\{\zeta_i\}_{i\in \mc{S}_2 }$, we drop the conditioning and obtain \eqref{eq:lemma_numerator_1_K}.
+Since the inequality above holds for any realization of $\{\zeta_i\}_{i\in \mc{S}^c }$, we can drop the conditioning and obtain \eqref{eq:lemma_numerator_1_K}.

-Now let us turn to the derivation of \eqref{eq:lemma_numerator_1_K_hat}.
-When conditional on event $\mc{A}$, or equivalently, with probability at least $1-\delta n^{-1/2}$, we have
+Now we turn to the derivation of~\eqref{eq:lemma_numerator_1_K_hat}.
+On the event $\mc{A}$, or equivalently, which occurs with probability at least $1 - \delta n^{-1/2}$, we have

-where inequality (i) holds because of Assumption~\ref{assumption:kernel}, and inequality (ii) comes from the definition of $\mc{A}$ in as in \eqref{def:consistency_hat_d}.
-Since we require $\delta_{N, n} /h\rightarrow 0$ in Theorem~\ref{thm:bias_variance}, we employ the same argument used in proving \eqref{eq:lemma_numerator_1_K} to show that there exists constants $0< C_4 < C_5 <\infty$ such that \footnote{ Here we drop the conditioning because it is straightforward verify that the analysis does not depend on specific realization of $\{\zeta_i\}_{i\in \mc{S}^c}$. }
+where inequality (i) follows from Assumption~\ref{assumption:kernel}, and inequality (ii) comes from the definition of $\mc{A}$ in~\eqref{def:consistency_hat_d}.
+Since we require $\delta_{N, n} /h\rightarrow 0$ in Theorem~\ref{thm:bias_variance}, we employ the same argument used to prove~\eqref{eq:lemma_numerator_1_eq_2} and~\eqref{eq:lemma_numerator_1_eq_2} to show that (the proof is analogous and is therefore omitted) there exist constants $0< C_4 < C_5 <\infty$ such that\footnote{ Here we drop the conditioning because it is straightforward to verify that the analysis does not depend on the specific realization of $\{\zeta_i\}_{i \in \mc{S}^c}$. }